Skin cancer: Melanoma

 In the US in 2008, 59,695 people were diagnosed with melanoma, and 8,623 people died from it.
 In Australia, more than 12,500 new cases of melanoma are reported each year, out of which more than 1,500 die from the disease.
 Australia has the highest per capita incidence of melanoma in the world.

 Although the rates of many cancers in the United States is falling, the incidence of melanoma keeps growing, with approximately 68,729 melanomas diagnosed in 2004 according to reports of the National Cancer Institute.

 Melanoma is the fifth most common cancer in the UK (around 13,300 people were diagnosed with melanoma in 2011), and the disease accounts for 1% all cancer deaths (around 2,100 people died in 2012).

 Non-melanoma

 Approximately 2,000 people die from basal or squamous cell skin cancers (non-melanoma skin cancers) in the United States each year.
 The rate has dropped in recent years.
 Most of the deaths happen to people who are elderly and might not have seen a doctor until the cancer had spread; and people with immune system disorders.

 Risk factors

 White people and people with light skin are prone to skin cancer.
+People who work outdoors and athletes in outdoor sports are at increased risk.